PaperPrototype/Intro-Coding-and-Computers/4 - Shell + Compiling/Lecture/english.md

 linking
 ```

 First the compiler pre-processes our code.
-This includes "including" code with the `include` directive.
-You can view the pre-processed output by running the below command
+This includes "including" code into our "main.c" file from the header files.
+You can view the pre-processed code by running the below command

+(command)
 ```
 clang -E main.c
 ```

 This prints the preprocessed code into the console!
 We can make clang put the preprocessed code into a new file by using the below command.

+(command)
 ```
 clang -E main.c > preprocessed.c
 ```

-This puts the pre-processed output of our main.c code into a new file called a "preprocessed.c".
+This puts the pre-processed code (with the included headers) from our main.c code into a new file called a "preprocessed.c".
+Use Replits files tab to view the output.

-clang then convert our preprocessed code into assembly instructions, this step is (consfusingly) called "compiling".
-Assembly code is specific to each CPU (Central Processing Unit).
+Clang then convert our preprocessed code (with all the header code) into assembly instructions, this step is (consfusingly) called "compiling".
+Assembly code is specific to each CPU ("Central Processing Unit:, or just processor).
 Here is an example of Assembly code from a "Hello world" C program.

+(assembly instructions for a CPU)
 ```x86_64
 .LC0:
         .string "Hello world"